dywoq/dywoqlib/docs/proposal-writing.md

 - **Features**
   List of all new functions, structures, variables, constants, or types.

-- **The Version**
-  The target version where the feature is planned to be introduced.

 ## Features Documentation Rules
 - Every feature must include both a **description** and a **signature**.